AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 - [PLP widget](https://github.com/adobe/storefront-product-listing-page)
 - [Live Search field](https://github.com/adobe/storefront-search-as-you-type)

-If you do not use the default components, such as Search Adapter or widgets on Luma, or AEM CIF Widgets, eventing (clickstream data that feeds Adobe Sensei for Intelligent Merchandising and performance metrics) will not work out of the box and requires custom development to implement headless eventing.
+If you don’t use the standard components like the Search Adapter, Luma widgets, or AEM CIF Widgets, the automatic collection of user interaction data does not work by default.
+This collected data is used by Adobe Sensei for intelligent merchandising and performance tracking.
+To resolve this issue, you need to develop a custom solution to implement this data collection in a headless manner.

 The latest version of [!DNL Live Search] already uses [!DNL Catalog Service].